Undergraduate

 The New York trip, which focuses on water supply, transportation systems, large structures, arenas, and systems that are resilient to terrorist attacks.
 You’ll interact with design and project engineers and explore internships with the organizations that we visit.

-The Earth Sciences Field Trips are week-long geology field trips to Northern Michigan, the Southwestern United States, or international destinations.
+The Earth Sciences Field Trips are week-long geology field trips to the Southwestern United States, Northern Michigan, or international destinations such as the Galapagos Islands.
 You’ll see and study sedimentary, metamorphic, and igneous rocks and features; learn how to infer past geologic environments and processes from the chemistry and structure of the rocks; and gain a deeper understanding of early Earth tectonics, geochemistry and the geologic history of North America.

 Students observing a tortoise during the Galapagos Islands field trip